Here’s the story that may be one of your reasons why you need to install Ad-block on your browser.

 Do you often find yourself in a similar situation like John?

 You’re trying to read the news or look for information and the site you visited bombards you with myriad ads, not to mention some annoying popups as you scrolled down to the bottom part of the page?

 That sounds you need an ad blocker for your web browser.

 An ad blocker is a small software installed on your web browser to block intrusive ads on the site you visited.

-Most of ad blockers have the database of ads to block.
+Most of the ad blockers have the database of ads to block.